-Surrogacy for Gay couples has long been a subject that has drawn mixed opinions and verdicts from the people in the United Kingdom.
+Gay surrogacy in UK has long been a subject that has drawn mixed opinions and verdicts from the people in the United Kingdom.
 Still, as per the surrogacy laws in UK, same-sex couples can seek surrogacy for gay couples without any hassles.

-Nonetheless, the entire structure surrounding surrogacy for gay couples in UK is governed by a set of rules and regulations and the intended parents’ needs to adhere to them.
+Nonetheless, the entire structure surrounding surrogacy for 2 dads in UK is governed by a set of rules and regulations and the intended parents need to adhere to them.
 In the United Kingdom, there are two forms of surrogacy available: gestational surrogacy and traditional surrogacy.

-Intended parents must know that advertising for surrogate mother in UK is illegal.
+Intended parents must know that advertising for surrogate mothers in the UK is illegal.
 Hence, they have to approach various social forums or connect in order to locate a suitable surrogate.
-Besides, they can connect with a trusted surrogacy clinic in UK.
+Besides, they can connect with a trusted surrogacy clinic in the UK.

 Any arrangement you enter into once you have identified a surrogate is invalid and not enforceable by law under UK surrogacy legislation.
 Whatever country or territory your kid is born in, you and your surrogate are the legal parents according to UK law.
 Who will be considered the child’s father is a tough issue that is impacted by various circumstances, including your biological make-up, the marital status of your surrogate, and the site of conception.

 In the United Kingdom, an order of parental responsibility can be made that permanently reassigns the legal status of parenting to both of you and removes your surrogate parent’s legal position and responsibilities.